Vyana Mudra

 Best Time and Time Duration

-This mudra also practices in a standing, sitting, or lying down on a bed whenever.
-Of course, All mudra is very effective when you do the mudras between 4-6 AM. because at this time you can get a silent and calm environment, that is the most required for any mudra and yoga.
+The mudra can be practiced standing, sitting or even lying on the bed.
+Of course, all the mudras are very effective when you do them between 4-6 am in the morning.
+Because at this time you can get a silent and calm environment, which is most essential for any mudra and yoga.

-To an excellent, the best and efficient results, make sure you practice regularly for two months.
+To an excellent, the best and efficient results, make sure you practice regularly for two to three months.

 Precautions